Blessingjoice/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script
 Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link is created in the current working directory.
 Copy HTML files
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.